wp-plugins/jsl3-facebook-wall-feed/readme.txt

 It usually means are using an incorrect Facebook ID.
 Check that your Facebook ID is correct.
 Then click "Save Changes" on the settings page for the plugin.

-= What does a pink box with a red outline with either ":" or "n: n" in it mean? =

-It usually means you have some extra spaces in front or after your Facebook ID.
-Remove the spaces and then click "Save Changes" on the settings page for the plugin.

 = What does "An error occurred with [Your App Name].
 Please try again later" mean? =